arcxteam/ink-node/README.md

 ## Verifying Sync Status 🔎

-op-node API 🌐
+Using op-node API 🌐

 You can use the optimism_syncStatus method on the op-node API to know what’s the current status:

+Check the sync status using the optimism_syncStatus method:

 ```
 curl -X POST -H "Content-Type: application/json" --data \